johans-work/paid-source/README.md

 # Support Your Good Work

 Income allows for work, and only work that pays can make up for work that doesn't.
-If a work has value, it can be sold, it will sell, and it's only right that it be sold.
+If a work has value, it can be sold, will sell, and should be sold.

-Capitalism was built to allow innovators and creators to get paid for the value they create, with consumers already lined up and ready to pay.
-Though capitalism doesn't force you to participate, by not participating you prevent yourself from doing your best work and from anyone that enjoys your work from supporting you easily.
+Capitalism allows innovaive creators to get paid for the new value they create, with consumers already lined up ready to pay.
+Though no one can force you to participate, why prevent yourself from doing your best work and from anyone from supporting you easily?

 # Backed By Science